meet supermindful founder eliza lay ryan

 She believes that the more we tap into our everyday creativity the better world we can create together.
 (Creativity allows us to more fully connect with our own experience and more easily connect with new perspectives, and, therefor, other people and new ideas.)
 In fact, she believes that creativity is the hope of the world and it calls on us each to be bravely and playfully whole and here, really here, which is to live well.

 She is also quite surprised that she now supports people in the exploration of this hereness, this wholeness, considering that she spent the first half of her life trying to avoid being present, celebrating perfectionism, trying to control everything, and avoiding feeling as much as possible.

 (Perfectionism, unchecked, can be a bad thing?
 Feelings can be helpful?
 Who knew?)

-So, because trying to avoid life didn't work (and, in fact, caused more pain), she sees limitlessness not as transcending, but as including our whole, human selves, and mining that for it's riches and information.
+So, because trying to avoid life didn't work (and, in fact, caused more trouble), she sees inspiration's use as not transcending, but illuminating our whole, human selves, and mining that for it's riches and information.
 Through this lens every moment of our lives has the potential to be filled with meaning, purpose, and interest.

 Creativity liberates us from just questing towards achieving a desired, static state, but instead invites us a full inhabiting of the small moments of our lives, that lead to us living fully.
 An invitation to experience and learn from what is, as well as to expand to imagine what else could be.
 Presence and possibilities.